![]() |

 How to buy tickets

 How to buy tickets.
-Booking normally opens 30 days ahead.
-If going from Istanbul to Adana, you need to book each train as a separate transaction.
+Booking normally opens 60 days ahead.
+If going from Istanbul to Adana, you need to book the YHT & Toro Express as separate transactions.

-The Pamukkale Express is the smart way to reach Pamukkale.
-The old overnight Pamukkale Express from Istanbul to Denizli was cancelled several years ago due to work on the new Istanbul-Ankara high-speed line.
-But from January 2015, it's back!
-In its current form you take a modern high-speed YHT train from Istanbul to Eskişehir and change onto the Pamukkale Express, a modern air-conditioned day train direct to Denizli, the town next to the Pamukkale springs.
-It's the safe, comfortable, fun and time-effective way to travel, avoiding flights or nightmare long bus rides.
-Take a good book and be prepared for great scenery!
+The Pamukkale Express is the smart way to reach UNESCO-listed Pamukkale, the much visited thermal springs, near the regional city of Denizli.
+The old overnight Pamukkale Express from Istanbul to Denizli disappeared over a decade ago, in its current form you take a high-speed YHT train from Istanbul to Eskişehir and change onto the Pamukkale Express there, a comfortable TVS2000 air-conditioned day train to Denizli, the town next to the Pamukkale springs.
+It's the safe, comfortable and time-effective way to reach Pamukkale, avoiding flights or nightmarish bus rides.
+Take a good book and prepare for great scenery!

 YHT = Yüksek Hızlı Tren = 250 km/h high-speed train.
 There's a brief X-ray baggage check on the platform, so turn up at least 15 minutes before departure.